l-404-l/MedalSharp/README.md

 # MedalSharp
  Makes it easy to access the Medal Games & Servers API.
 Made for a StreamDeck Plugin that will release soon.

+# Support me!
+Use code 404 when signing up for medal! https://medal.tv/code/404

 ```C#